pusher/crank/man/crankctl.1.md

   If passed, it sets the -sock arguments to a `/var/run/crank/$name.sock` default.

-`-sock` *path*
+`-sock` *net-uri*
-  A path on which to connect.
+  A path or address on which to connect.
 This should point to an existing unix socket controlled by crank.

 COMMANDS
 --------